vtnerd/MaidSafe-Network-Filesystem/docs/rest_api.md

 };
 ```
 - **GetBlobs()**
-  - Retrieves the names of Blobs in the Container.
-The `BlobVersion` is provided for each Blob.
+  - Retrieves the `Blob`s currently in the Container.
-- **GetBlobVersions()**
-  - Retrieves the history of `BlobVersion`s at the key.
-Oldest BlobVersion is always `BlobVersion::Defunct()`, and is used subsequently when the key had no associated Blob for some period of time. `std::vector::begin()` will be the newest `BlobVersion`, and `std::vector::end() - 1` will have the oldest `BlobVersion` (which is always `BlobVersion::Defunct()`).
-- **PutMetadata(std::string key, std::string, ModifyBlobVersion)**
+- **PutMetaData(std::string key, std::string, ModifyBlobVersion)**
-  - Stores the contents at the key as user metadata.
-Same effect as storing a blob (new BlobVersion).
-Maximum size is 64KB.
+  - Stores the contents at the key as user meta data.
+  - Maximum size is 64KB.
+  - The new `Blob` is returned on completion.
-- **GetMetadata(std::string key, RetrieveBlobVersion)**
+- **GetMetaData(std::string key, RetrieveBlobVersion)**
-  - Retrieves the user controlled metadata for a Blob.
+  - Retrieves the user meta data for a Blob.
 - **Put(std::string key, std::string, ModifyBlobVersion)**
   - Stores the Blob contents at the key.
+  - The new `Blob` is returned on completion.
+- **Get(Blob)**
+  - Retrieves the `Blob` contents.
+  - Faster than the `std::string, Version` overload because the network pointers are contained within the `Blob` object.
 - **Get(std::string key, RetrieveBlobVersion)**
   - Retrieves the Blob contents at the key.
+  - Slower than the `Blob` overload because the `Blob` object has to be retrieved first.
 - **Delete(std::string key, RetrieveBlobVersion)**
   - Removes the key from the Container.
 - **ModifyRange(std::string key, std::string, std::uint64_t offset, ModifyBlobVersion)**
   - Stores a new Blob by re-using a portion of an existing Blob.
 The size of the Blob is automatically extended if offset exceeds the size of the original Blob.
+The new `Blob` is returned on completion.
+- **GetRange(Blob, std::size_t length, std::uint64_t offset)**
+  - Retrieves a portion of the Blob contents at the key.
+  - Returned std::string is automatically truncated if length + offset exceeds Blob size.
+  - Faster than the `std::string, Version` overload because the network pointers are contained within the Blob object.
 - **GetRange(std::string key, std::size_t length, std::uint64_t offset, RetrieveBlobVersion)**
   - Retrieves a portion of the Blob contents at the key.
-Returned std::string is automatically truncated if length + offset exceeds Blob size.
+  - Returned std::string is automatically truncated if length + offset exceeds Blob size.
+  - Slower than the `Blob` overload because the `Blob` object has to be retrieved first.
+- **Copy(Blob from, std::string to, ModifyBlobVersion)**
+  - Copies user metadata + data from a Blob at one key to a Blob at another key.
+  - Faster than the `std::string, Version` overload because the network pointers are contained within the Blob object.
 - **Copy(std::string from, RetrieveBlobVersion, std::string to, ModifyBlobVersion)**
   - Copies user metadata + data from a Blob at one key to a Blob at another key.
+  - Slower than the `Blob` overload because the `Blob` object has to be retrieved first.